What Is a Proportional Split Based on Income?

 One or both incomes are irregular

 Freelancers, consultants, founders, and commission-based workers often have income that varies.
-A proportional model can be easier to adjust over time.
+If income changes from month to month, the proportional calculation can be updated using an agreed income period or average.

 You want fairness without fully merging finances